 - 1.12 million (42%) of students in online courses studied with out-of-state institutions

 The majority of in-state online students pursue their studies through public, non-profit institutions.
-Federal and local financial aid and scholarships are likely a strong influence for these students.
+Federal and local financial aid and scholarships are likely a strong influence on these students.

 - 159,637 (14%) of students are enrolled in programs offered by public colleges and universities

-- 959,940 (85%) of students in out-of-state distance education enrolled at private college and universities.
+- 959,940 (85%) of students in out-of-state distance education enrolled at private colleges and universities.
 Of these:

 - 289,967 (30%) enroll in private not-for-profit institutions, while